apache/flink/docs/content.zh/docs/deployment/ha/kubernetes_ha.md

 Kubernetes high availability services can only be used when deploying to Kubernetes.
 Consequently, they can be configured when using [standalone Flink on Kubernetes]({{< ref "docs/deployment/resource-providers/standalone/kubernetes" >}}) or the [native Kubernetes integration]({{< ref "docs/deployment/resource-providers/native_kubernetes" >}})

+## Prerequisites

+In order to use Flink's Kubernetes HA services you must fulfill the following prerequisites:

+- Kubernetes >= 1.9.
+- Service account with permissions to create, edit, delete ConfigMaps.
+  Take a look at how to configure a service account for [Flink's native Kubernetes integration]({{< ref "docs/deployment/resource-providers/native_kubernetes" >}}#rbac) and [standalone Flink on Kubernetes]({{< ref "docs/deployment/resource-providers/standalone/kubernetes" >}}#kubernetes-high-availability-services) for more information.

 ## Configuration

 In order to start an HA-cluster you have to configure the following configuration keys: